Genymobile/scrcpy/README.md

 The device screen may be cropped to mirror only part of the screen.

-This is useful for example to mirror only 1 eye of the Oculus Go:
+This is useful for example to mirror only one eye of the Oculus Go:

 ```bash
 scrcpy --crop 1224:1440:0:0   # 1224x1440 at offset (0,0)